distsys-labs/snapstack/README.md

  * `accumulator` - an accumulator hash passed to all function calls
  * `fount` - a DI container used to satisfy function arguments not found in the context or accumulator

-snapstack takes a somewhat unique approach to constructing call stacks:
+snapstack takes a unique approach to constructing call stacks:
  * each function have its `this` set to the `context` provided during execution
  * each function will have arguments 'injected' from properties on the `context`, the `accumulator` or from `fount`
  * each function's first argument will be an `accumulator` object used to pass values and satisfy argument parameters for future calls